Have Questions?

 770-478-3417

-Phoenix Behavioral Health Services has been providing addiction care and rehab services to residents of the Jonesboro, Georgia area.
+Phoenix Behavioral Health Services has been providing addiction care and rehab services to residents of the Jonesboro, GA. area.
 Today, Phoenix Behavioral Health Services provides services like trauma therapy, substance abuse counseling approach, group therapy, trauma-related counseling, motivational interviewing, contingency management/motivational incentive and others in keeping with its belief of following rehabilitation treatments that work best to help clients achieve sobriety.

 This alcohol and drug rehabilitation program also thinks that the way to get the best result for the client is to offer individual care.
 Services are available in the following settings - detox facilities, intensive outpatient treatment, long term addiction treatment programs, short term treatment centers, inpatient addiction treatment centers and others.